k8-mb/k8-mb.github.io/timeline.md

 In the communication I explain that they invite us to the acceptance negotiation by sending us false documents, so I think they are liable for fraud.
-We receive a reply from Mr. Ott, that warn us (both me and my wife) to not talk in such inquisitive term of foureal, and ask us to sign a document in which we declare that we will not do that anymore.
+We receive a reply from Mr. Ott, that warn us (both me and my wife) to not talk in such inquisitive term of fourreal, and ask us to sign a document in which we declare that we will not do that anymore.